 And when Styles wears something custom-made or out of fans' price ranges?
 They replicate them.
 Perhaps the most well-known example is the colorful JW Anderson cardigan Styles’ wore on The Today Show earlier in the year.
 Due to its hefty price tag, many fans opted to crochet the sweater themselves.
 In fact, so many copies of the iconic cardigan were made that JW Anderson eventually released its crochet pattern to the public.

 Golden was amazed at the dedication so many friends and fellow TikTokers showed by taking on the project.
 “It's not cheap to do that.
-But that just shows how much love and adoration people have for him because one, they're willing to make it, and two, they're willing to pay for it,” she said.
+But that just shows how much love and adoration people have for him because one, they're willing to make it, and two, they're willing to pay for the materials,” she said.

-“For three months, I tried every time [Elita Harkov] restocked the gold switchblade necklace, which is one of the ones that Matthew wears the most often.
-And every time it would be sold out within minutes, which is insane,” said Wilke.
+“For three months, I tried every time [Elita Harkov] restocked the gold switchblade necklace, which is one of the ones that Matthew wears the most often, and every time it would be sold out within minutes, which is insane,” said Wilke.

-“I developed an obsession with the sort of dark academia aesthetic — that whole Spencer Reid sweater vest, glasses, kind of business vibe.
-And so I started doing a lot more thrifting in the men's section in particular.
-And with that, I also noticed that I was picking up on other influences, for example, from Harry.
+“I developed an obsession with the sort of dark academia aesthetic — that whole Spencer Reid, sweater vest, glasses, kind of business vibe," she said.
+"I also noticed that I was picking up on other influences, for example, from Harry.
 He wears a lot of trousers and sweater vests and button ups underneath.”

 And while imitation is the sincerest form of flattery, to Golden, the fashion inspiration she takes from her favorite celebrities means so much more.
 Seeing Styles and Gubler be so unapologetically themselves empowers her and other fans to do the same: “It gives people that look up to them a new confidence.”